Christ in Leviticus

 Christ Connection - One Dies, One Flies Free Dipped in Blood

-One bird is slain over running water - blood poured into the stream.
-The living bird is dipped in that blood and released.
-It flies away, carrying the blood.
-The two birds mirror the two goats of the Day of Atonement (Leviticus 16:7-10): one slain as a sin offering, one sent alive into the wilderness bearing the sins of the people.
-Here, the healed leper is re-entering community not on their own merit, but because one bird has died and shed its blood, and another bird has…
+One bird is slain over running water, its blood poured into the stream.
+The living bird is dipped in that blood and released alive into the open field.
+The two birds mirror the two goats of the Day of Atonement (Leviticus 16:7-10): one slain as a sin offering, one sent alive bearing the sins of the people.
+The healed leper re-enters community because one bird has died and shed its blood, and another has carried that blood out into freedom.
+In Christ both movements meet, a…

 Open the chapter → - Leviticus 15Curated